首页 | 本学科首页 官方微博 | 高级检索

 Conclusions:

-Method: Cardiologists provided clinical characteristics and healthcare resource use data relating to the patient’s first year of treatment.
-Data were used to quantify direct medical costs (INR testing, consultations, drug costs).
-The same patients completed a questionnaire providing data on direct non-medical costs (travel/expenses for attendance at VKA appointments) and indirect costs (opportunity cost and reduced work productivity).
-Mean costs per patient per year are described (US dollars).
+Materials and methods: Cardiologists provided data on their NVAF patients (n?=?400) to quantify direct medical costs (INR testing, appointments, drug costs).
+A sub-set of patients (n?=?301) completed a patient questionnaire providing data to calculate direct non-medical costs (travel and other expenses for attendance at VKA-associated appointments) and indirect costs (opportunity cost and reduced work productivity associated with VKA treatment).

 Abstract